-Citigroup has an equity participation right through a warrant participation agreement on the pool of loans and warrants collateralized under the Citigroup facility.
+Citigroup has an equity participation right through a warrant participation agreement on the pool of loans and warrants collateralized under the Citigroup Facility.
 Pursuant to the warrant participation agreement, we granted to Citigroup a 10% participation in all warrants held as collateral.
-As a result, Citigroup is entitled to

-10% of the realized gains on the warrants until the realized gains paid to Citigroup pursuant to the agreement equals \$3,750,000 (the "Maximum Participation Limit").
-The obligations under the warrant participation agreement continue even after the Citigroup facility is terminated until the Maximum Participation Limit has been reached.
+As a result, Citigroup is entitled to 10% of the realized gains on the warrants until the realized gains paid to Citigroup pursuant to the agreement equals \$3,750,000 (the "Maximum Participation Limit").
+The obligations under the warrant participation agreement continue even after the Citigroup Facility is terminated until the Maximum Participation Limit has been reached.

-During the year ended December 31, 2006, we reduced our realized gain by approximately \$221,000 for Citigroup's participation in the gain on sale of an equity security and we recorded an additional liability and reduced our unrealized gain by approximately \$35,000 for Citigroup's participation in unrealized gains in the warrant portfolio.
+During the year ended December 31, 2006, the Company reduced its realized gain by approximately \$221,000 for Citigroup's participation in the gain on sale of an equity security and recorded an additional liability and reduced its unrealized gains by a net amount of approximately \$35,000 for Citigroup's participation.
 Since inception of the agreement, we have paid Citigroup approximately \$281,000 under the warrant participation agreement thereby reducing our realized gains.
 In addition, our realized gains will be reduced by the amounts owed to Citigroup under the warrant participation agreement.
 The value of Citigroup's participation right on unrealized gains in the related equity investments since inception of the agreement was approximately \$377,000 at December 31, 2006 and is included in accrued liabilities and reduces the unrealized gain recognized by us at December 31, 2006.
 Citigroup's rights under the warrant participation agreement increase our cost of borrowing and reduce our realized gains.